-When most people think of a small business loan, they think of the traditional five- or 10-year term loans available from the bank, the credit union, or an SBA-guaranteed loan.
+When most people think of a small business loan, they think of the traditional five- or 10-year term loans available from the bank, the credit union, or a government-guaranteed loan.
 When borrowing to meet needs like purchasing expensive, heavy equipment, expanding into a new location, or building a new warehouse, a longer-term loan can be a good fit because the longer term allows the borrower to reduce the amount of the periodic payment over the course of the loan and better match to the productive term of the equipment.
 Nevertheless, there are some loan purposes where the longer-terms of these more traditional small business loans might not be the best fit.
 In those situations, short-term business loans can be a better fit.

 Fortunately for small businesses, their local bank is not the only place to borrow, there are loan options available for a variety of loan purposes, and loans with shorter terms are available to meet the financing needs of shorter-term projects.

 When Should a Business Consider Short-Term Business Loans?